 - Duplication of Wanneroo Road for 1.8 km from Romeo Road to Trian Road

-Extensive planning and project development is now underway to confirm the scope and progress the various approvals to allow for construction.
+Extensive planning and project development is now underway to

 - stakeholder consultation to identify and resolve various constraints/issues